 Reasonable accommodation must be made for persons with disabilities who are unable to attend an interview due to their disability.
+OHA will make accommodation for VAWA-related reasons.

 Families selected from the waiting list are required to participate in an eligibility interview.